rbtylee/tutorial-jsonc/tutorial/parsing.md

 # Parsing a JSON object - part 2: Depreciated Function solution

-In our last section, we noted the function _*json_object_object_get(obj, key)*_ is depreciated and gcc will throw some ugly warnings for each usage of this function when compiling the function.
-There are two reasons that I covered this function first instead of using the function intended to replace it.
+In our last section, we noted the function _*json_object_object_get(obj, key)*_ may throw depreciated function warnings depending upon what version of jcon-c you have installed.
+Gcc will throw these ugly warnings for each usage of this function when compiling the function.

-1. Usage of this function still occurs in current production code and it is best to be familiar with it

-2. I find using this function slightly more convenient than using the newer non-depreciated function.

-But with depreciated functions, it is best to not use them.
-Future updates may break your code or your code may not work as expected.
-Plus tons of compiler warns do not look very professional.

-The function we should be using is:
+It seems the function was depreciated and then latter this warning was removed.
+But regardless, compiler warnings do not look very professional.

+An alternative to _*json_object_object_get(obj, key)*_  is the function _*json_object_object_get_ex*_.
+It will compile warning free.

 - json_bool json_object_object_get_ex(json_object \*obj, const char *key, json_object \*\*value)